What is driving up the cost of private healthcare in 2021?

 Tackling fraud and adhering to regulations all come with a price tag.
 Expensive security software must be purchased to protect confidential patient information from hackers.
 Healthcare costs must therefore rise to ensure data and patients are kept safe.

-New healthcare approaches
+7/ Future healthcare approaches

 In Southeast Asia, Singapore is leading the way with integration of its digital healthcare services by moving its national health information to the cloud.
 According to PwC Consulting, the project – named hCloud – will cost US$37 million for the first ten years.